orb-lang/helm/doc/md/helm/txtbuf.md

    return txtbuf.lines[row], col, row end
 ```

-### Txtbuf:setCursor(rowOrTable, col)
+### Txtbuf:setCursor\(rowOrTable, col\)

-Set the ``cursor``, ensuring that the value is not shared with the caller.
+Set the `cursor`, ensuring that the value is not shared with the caller\.
-Accepts either a cursor-like table, or two arguments representing ``row`` and ``col``.
+Accepts either a cursor\-like table, or two arguments representing `row` and `col`\.
-Either ``row`` or ``col`` may be nil, in which case the current value is retained.
+Either `row` or `col` may be nil, in which case the current value is retained\.

-Performs bounds-checking of the proposed new values.
-Row out-of-bounds or
+Performs bounds\-checking of the proposed new values\.
+Row out\-of\-bounds or
-col < 1 is an error, but col > row length is constrained to be in bounds.
+col < 1 is an error, but col > row length is constrained to be in bounds\.

-Also opens the row to which the cursor is being moved.
+Also opens the row to which the cursor is being moved\.

 ```lua